z669016/adventofcode-2021/README.md

 ## Day 1
 A simple exercise to start this year's edition.
 Part 1 is trivial.
 A helper method just counts the number of increases in the list in values.
-For part 2, I created a new list frm the original one (creating the sliding window values) and reused the helper for counting.
+For part 2, I created a new list from the original one (creating the sliding window values) and reused the helper for counting.
 Runs in less than 15 ms on my laptop.

 ## Day 2
-I've created a ```Submarine``` class, with a ```move``` method taking a ```Command``` as an input.
+I've created a ```Submarine``` class, with a ```move``` method taking a ```Command``` record as an input.
 The command has a direction and a distance attribute.
 This approach made it easy to process the input.
 For part 1 the input is transformed into commands and the commands were used to move the submarine.
-For part 2, I extended the ```Submarine``` class and changed the ```move``` method according to instructions, then processed the command list again... pretty straight forward.
+For part 2, I inherited from the initial ```Submarine``` class and changed the ```move``` method according to instructions, then processed the command list again... pretty straight forward.

 ## Day 3
 Solved the puzzles using counting and filtering streams (just used ```List<String>``` and ```charAt()```).

 ## Day 4
 Started with creating a ```BingoCard``` class on which I could ```call``` numbers and which would keep track of marked numbers.
 The ```call``` method would return true if a row of column would be completely marked.
-The board could also calculate it's ```score```.
+The card could also calculate it's ```score```.
 Next I created a ```Bingo``` class which would play a bingo game on a list of cards given a list of numbers to call.
 The ```play``` method would return the first card which returns true on the called number.
 Part 1 will simply print